geeknik/my-awesome-stars/topics.md

 ## llm

+- [google/langextract](https://github.com/google/langextract) - A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization.
 - [pc8544/Website-Crawler](https://github.com/pc8544/Website-Crawler) - Extract data from websites in LLM ready JSON or CSV format.
 Crawl or Scrape entire website with Website Crawler
 - [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data 🔥
 - [traceroot-ai/traceroot](https://github.com/traceroot-ai/traceroot) - Find the Root Cause in Your Code's Trace